rezmansouri/dkist-seg/docs/week_1.md

     Benchmark dataset used in the original unet

+    Nerve cells of flies

     ![em](resources/week_1/EM.png)

+*More datasets available at <a href="https://arxiv.org/abs/2009.13120" target="_blank">Medical Image Segmentation Using Deep Learning: A Survey</a> paper, page 18.*

 | Dataset | # Classes | Dimensions | # Samples | Labeled | Remarks
 |---------|:---------:|---------|---------|---------|---------|